tamhid92/devops/README.md

 ## 🧩 Virtual Machines & Roles

 Every Proxmox VM in the environment is built from a **custom Ubuntu cloud image**, optimized for automation and security.
 Provisioning and configuration is entirely handled via **Terraform** and **Ansible**.
+All infrastructure is declarative and reproducible, which speeds up the deployment process.

 ### `k8master` — Kubernetes Control Plane
 - Hosts the K8s control components (API Server, Scheduler, Controller Manager)